20 million people agree.

 are at risk.

-Early in our nation's history bald eagles were a common sight along the streams of Northwestern New Jersey, yet after generations of habitat destruction they had all but disappeared from the region.
-A combination of sensible protections and community efforts over the last decade has brought this sacred symbol back, with the eagle population growing every year.
+Early in our nation's history bald eagles were a common sight along the streams of Northwestern New Jersey.
+But due to the combined effects of habitat loss, hunting, and pollution they had all but disappeared from the region.
+Now, thanks to sensible protections and community efforts over the last decade, bald eagle are back: nesting and feeding in and around the rivers and streams of the Highlands.

 Unfortunately, the eagles—and all of us who enjoy life on Highlands waters—face new threats: poorly planned industrial development, flooding, mismanaged waste, and a loose patchwork of protections could lead to us losing our great waters for good.